Parterre: Examples

-Parterre at Hanbury Hall, Worcestershire, viewed from a first floor window.
+Parterre at Hanbury Hall, England, viewed from a first floor window.
 Reconstruction of a 1705 original.

 Parterres tended to survive better the further east one went in Europe, and the imperial Russian palaces have many of the best remaining examples.

 At Kensington Palace, the planting of the parterres was by Henry Wise, whose nursery was nearby at Brompton.
 In an engraving from 1707 to 1708, the up-to-date Baroque designs of each section are clipped scrolling designs, symmetrical around a centre, in low hedging punctuated by trees formally clipped into cones; however, their traditional 17th century layout, a broad central gravel walk dividing paired plats, each subdivided in four, appears to have survived from the Palace's former (pre-1689) existence as Nottingham House.
 Subsidiary wings have subsidiary parterres, with no attempt at overall integration.

 At Prince Eugene's Belvedere Palace, Vienna, a sunken parterre before the façade that faced the city was flanked in a traditional fashion with raised walks from which the pattern could best be appreciated.
 To either side, walls with busts on herm pedestals backed by young trees screen the parterre from the flanking garden spaces.
 Formal baroque patterns have given way to symmetrical paired free scrolling rococo arabesques, against the gravel ground.
 Little attempt seems to have been made to fit the framework to the shape of the parterre.
 Beyond (in the shadowed near foreground) paired basins have central jets of water.

 In the UK, modern parterres exist at Trereife House in Penzance (Cornwall), at Drumlanrig Castle in Dumfriesshire and at Bodysgallen Hall near Llandudno.
 Examples can also be found in Ireland, such as at Birr Castle.
 One of the largest in Britain is at Cliveden in Buckinghamshire, which covers an area of 4 acres; it consists of symmetrical wedge-shaped beds filled with Nepeta ("catmint"), Santolina and Senecio, edged with box hedges.
 Sentinel pyramids of yew stand at the corners.
 Some early knot gardens have been covered over by lawn or other landscaping but the traces are visible as undulations in the present day landscape.
 An example of this phenomenon is the early 17th-century garden of Muchalls Castle in Scotland.
 At Charlecote Park in Warwickshire the original parterre from the 1800s has been recreated on the terrace overlooking the river.